 Stages of the Product Life Cycle

-At some stage, either the need that the product was satisfying ceases to exit, or a different solution to the need emerges.
-Customer stop buying the product and eventually the product ceases to exist.
+At some stage, either the need that the product was satisfying ceases to exist, or a different solution to the need emerges.
+Customers stop buying the product and eventually the product ceases to exist.

 Product Life Cycle Diagram

 The Four Stages of the PLC are: